caomenglong1/measurement-kit/include/measurement_kit/README.md

 ```

 By default (but this can be changed with options), a task will submit
-the results of measurements to the OONI collector.
+measurements results to the OONI collector.
 Optionally, you can
 also specify that you want such result (also called the "report") to be
 saved into a specific file.
 You can also get the report (or reports, if the
 task iterates over multiple inputs) if you enable the `"RESULT"` event.